maheshsabnis/Blazmeanbatch3/Assignments.md

         - When the Drop takes place, the div must add a textbox and a button where and end-user will enter the quantity in textbox.
 When the button clicked the quantity and price wil b multiplied to show the total dropped Product bill.
 Likewise, the end-use can select multiple products and finally the Total price of all products will be shown at the botton of the target div.
             - IMP:
                 - Make sure that  one li containing product can be dragged only once.
-                - On the target div, the Buttn must be appended next to the dropped li so that the dropped li can be deleted
+                - On the target div, the Button must be appended next to the dropped li so that the dropped li can be deleted
-                - When the dropped li is removed from the trarget div, the price must be reduced
+                - When the dropped li is removed from the target div, the price must be reduced
             - Reference: https://www.dotnetcurry.com/aspnet-mvc/1039/drag-drop-html5-aspnet-mvc-jquery
-2. Apply style on table in sucha way that when a mouse is hover on a table-row, the background-color, font-size, font-weight, font-family must be changed.
+2. Apply style on table in such way that when a mouse is hover on a table-row, the background-color, font-size, font-weight, font-family must be changed.
 When move leave the  table row the style must be removed (Today)
 3. Self-Study: Explore ::before, ::after, opacity, Combinators e,g,
     - div > p
-        - all paragraphs those are childfren of div
+        - all paragraphs those are children of div
     - z-index

 # Date: 09-11-2021